AI, software, and governance

 Stability and Change

-One of the biggest frustrations with software is that things are constantly changing.
-From operating systems to apps to web interfaces, things rarely remain the same for very long, especially for users of Windows or MacOS.
 There are many reasons for this of course.
 For decades, hardware has continued to improve at a steady rate, and so software is constantly being rewritten to take advantage of the latest capabilities.
 Moreover, the incredibly sloppy standard for software quality and reliability (compared to traditional engineering disciplines) means that even the most professional software is shipped with massive numbers of bugs and vulnerabilities, which constantly need to be patched.
+This is a particularly large problem in institutional settings which are not set up for this pace of updates; some of the worst effects of the WannaCry ransomware attack, for example, were on hospitals that were still using hopelessly out of date Windows machines.

 Confidence in Science

 I’ve been thinking recently about the role of confidence in science, and how long beliefs can persist simply because everyone else seems to believe them.
 Coincidentally, Andrew Gelman posted about this two days ago, responding to comments from a biologist about how the replication crisis had not been a major problem in biology.
 Her argument was that this was because biology is a “cumulative science”.
 By this she meant that when something important gets published, it is often the kind of discovery that people want to use immediately.
+If the original claims was wrong, people will quickly figure it out.

 AI Dermatology: Part 2